Looking for the best things to do in Essaouira, Morocco or our top tips for restaurants and riads? Keep reading!

 Really want a kitchen but hostels not aren't your cup of tea?
 Consider Jack's Apartments or one of the many Airbnbs in the city (sign up via this link and receive a £30 discount on your first booking).

-How to get to Essaouira
+How to get to Essaouira from Marrakech

 Two bus companies operate this line (CTM and Supratours) with multiple departures every day.
 The cost is 70 dirhams per person with luggage charged at around 5 - 10 dirhams extra.
 Supratours appear to be the preferred company, although we travelled one way with each and can recommend both.
 Check their websites for up-to-date timetables.